 Market Disruption Risk.
-Geopolitical and other events, including but not limited to war, terrorism, economic uncertainty, trade disputes, extreme weather and climate-related events, public health crises, and spread of infectious illness have led, and in the future may lead, to increased market volatility, which may disrupt the U.S. and world economies, individual companies and markets, and may have significant adverse direct or indirect effects on the securities of the companies in which Ariel's clients invest.
-In particular, the global coronavirus pandemic led to increased levels of market distress and/or volatility, as well as decreased economic activity, any of which may have adversely impacted the companies in which Ariel's clients invest and may further adversely impact the securities during their holding periods in the strategies.
+Geopolitical and other events, including but not limited to war, terrorism, economic uncertainty, changes in governmental policies, trade disputes, extreme weather and climate-related events, public health crises, and spread of infectious illness have led, and in the future may lead, to increased market volatility, which may disrupt the U.S. and world economies, individual companies and markets, and may have significant adverse direct or indirect effects on the investments of the Company.
+In particular, the past global coronavirus pandemic led to increased levels of market distress and/or volatility, as well as decreased economic activity.
 This public health crisis resulted in disruptions to supply chains, manufacturing and sales across a wide range of industries.

-Further, as disclosed above under "Political Uncertainty," there continues to be worldwide political unrest, including military activity such as the Russia/Ukraine conflict and the Israel/Hamas conflict, that has resulted in increased volatility in various financial markets and across various sectors.
-The effects, scale, and impact of these and other conflicts on this region and other countries is highly uncertain and cannot be predicted.
-These events could negatively affect the value and liquidity of investments due to the interconnected nature of the global economy and capital markets.

-The ongoing military action along with the potential for a wider conflict could further increase financial market volatility and cause negative effects on regional and global economic markets, industries, and companies.
+Further, Russia's invasion of Ukraine launched on February 24, 2022, has resulted in increased volatility in various financial markets and across various sectors.
+The U.S. and other countries, along with certain international organizations, have imposed economic sanctions on Russia and certain Russian individuals, banking entities and corporations as a response to the invasion.
+The extent and duration of the military action, resulting sanctions and future market disruptions in the region are impossible to predict.
+Moreover, the ongoing effects of the hostilities and sanctions may not be limited to Russia and Russian companies, and may spill over to and negatively impact other regional and global economic markets of the world, including Europe and the United States.
+Additionally, an armed conflict between Israel and Hamas-led Palestinian militant groups has been taking place chiefly in and around the Gaza strip since October 7, 2023, although it has expanded to other areas.
+The effects, scale, and impact of this conflict on this region and other countries is highly uncertain and cannot be predicted.
+These events could negatively affect the value and liquidity of the Company's investments due to the interconnected nature of the global economy and capital markets.
+The ongoing military actions along with the potential for a wider conflict could further increase financial market volatility and cause negative effects on regional and global economic markets, industries, and companies.
 It is not currently possible to determine the severity of any potential adverse impact of the foregoing events on the financial condition of any company, or more broadly, upon the global economy.